National Cycling Centre

-The HSBC UK National Cycling Centre is a multipurpose cycling venue in Sportcity, Manchester, United Kingdom.
+The National Cycling Centre is a multipurpose cycling venue in Sportcity, Manchester, United Kingdom.
 It includes an indoor Velodrome and a BMX arena and outdoor mountain bike trials.
 It also has offices for British Cycling, the governing body for cycling in Britain.

 Venues

 Velodrome

-The velodrome of the HSBC UK National Cycling Centre was built in 1994 for Manchester Olympic bids.
+The velodrome of the National Cycling Centre was built in 1994 for Manchester Olympic bids.
 It was Britain's first indoor cycling track.
 It hosted track cycling events in the 2002 Commonwealth Games, the Revolution series and the UCI Track Cycling World Championships a record three times (1996, 2000 and 2008).
 More than 15 track cycling world records have been set on the track.
 The velodrome has been cited as a catalyst for Britain's successes in track cycling since 2002 and nowadays claims to be one of the busiest in the world.

 Sports Court

 The centre of the velodrome has a 40m x 38m sprung wooden floor with courts marked out for 10 x Badminton, 2 x Basketball, 2 x Futsal, and 2 x Korfball.